wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Histogram Query Basics

 You can query histogram metrics with `hs()` queries.
-Each histogram metric has an extension .d, .h, or .m.
+Each histogram metric has an extension `.m`, `.h`, or `.d`.
-* If you sent a metric in histogram format, three metrics result.
+* If you sent a distribution in histogram data format, the histogram metric extension depends on the interval you specified (`!M`, `!H`, or `!D`).
-* If you sent a metric using Wavefront data format, the extension depends on the histogram port that you used.
+* If you sent a metric using Wavefront data format, the histogram metric extension depends on the histogram port that you used.

 <!---When you add a histogram query to a chart, we --->
 To visualize the histogram, use one of the [histogram functions](query_language_reference.html#histogram-functions).